pagoda8/pagoda8/README.md

 ## About me

-- 💻 I'm an aspiring iOS Developer
+- 💻 Aspiring iOS Developer
-- 🎓 I have graduated from Swansea University (MSci Computer Science)
+- 🎓 Graduated from Swansea University (MSci Computer Science)
-- 💡 I'm passionate about improving the UX of products
+- 💡 Passionate about improving the UX of products